pollfish/docs/s2s.md

 ## Server-to-Server postback call for survey completion

-You can set a Server-to-Server postback call through Pollfish developer dashboard.
-This call will be fired on every survey completion.
+You can set a Server-to-Server postback call through Pollfish developer dashboard, in your app's page.
+This call will be fired on every survey completion through your app.

 <img src="https://storage.googleapis.com/pollfish-images/s2s.png">

 > **Note:** You should use this call to verify a survey completion if you reward your users.
-This is the only 100% accurate and secure way to monitor survey completion through an app.
+This is the only 100% accurate and secure way to monitor survey completion through your app.

 Server-to-server callbacks can be used to retrieve several different params on publisher's server side.

 <img src="https://storage.googleapis.com/pollfish-images/s2s_call.png">

+In general, we advice to monitor all these parameters on your server side.

 ###  Testing postback calls in developer mode

 You can test server-to-server callbacks in developer mode.
-On every survey completion a callback will fire.
+On every survey completion a callback will be fired.
 In that call a **debug=true** parameter will be appended to indicate that the callback is for a survey completed in developer mode.
-If testing in release mode no debug parameter will exist in the call.
+If your app is turned in release mode, no debug parameter will exist in the call.

 ### Uniquely identifying a survey completion (avoiding duplicates)